leifos-gmbh/ILIAS/Services/MetaData/docs/oaipmh.md

 Users with access to an Object's 'Metadata'-tab can block the Object from being harvested.
-The option is offered when choosing an eligible copyright license for an Object with a type supported by the Harvester.
+The option is offered when choosing an eligible copyright licence for an Object with a type supported by the Harvester.

 Blocking an already harvested Object will lead to its reference in the Category for harvested OER being deleted when the Harvester is executed next.